samsquire/ideas4/README.md

 For example, if you want to change your address with a company, this request looks the same to everyone.
 Everyone's address can be changed with one operation to change multiple individuals addresses in one operation.

-If someone is looping manually down a spreadsheet, we can represent the operations that the user is doing as events and pattern match the events to look for +1 or -1 operations on data.
+If someone is looping manually down a spreadsheet pasting into an intranet webpage, we can represent the operations that the user is doing as events and pattern match the events to look for +1 or -1 operations on data.
 The computer can detect the repetition and carry out the action on the user's behalf: a smart macro recorder and replayer.

 # 13. Window walk optimisation